FLeX Series pilot-operated, normally open, electro-proportional throttle with reverse flow check - flow 2-1

 All flow is blocked, hence the term priority.
 The priority flow has to be satisfied.

 The spring force in our flow controls equates to about 100 psi (7 bar).
-This is high enough to give the valves acceptable capacity (not really) and not too high for proper circuit operation.
+This is high enough to give the valves acceptable capacity and not too high for proper circuit operation.
 100 psi (7 bar) is the spring force; at the upper end of the flow control's range, the drop through the valve will be as high as 250 psi (17 bar) before it starts modulating.

 There are exactly 250 Sun drops in a cubic inch or 15 in a cc.